faith

 When You're Not Sure You Believe Anymore

 Doubt doesn't mean you're failing at faith.
 It might mean you're finally taking it seriously.
-Here's what the Bible actually says — and it's not what most churches teach.
+Here's what the Bible actually does with doubters — and it might surprise you.

 doubt faith tough questions